CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 # 2.1 "rows":
 *required if "fill_ter" is unset*
-> Value: ([array]): 24 rows of 24 character lines.
+> Value: ([array]): blocks of 24 rows of blocks of 24 character lines.
 Each character is defined by "terrain" and optionally "furniture" below

 Other parts can be linked with this map, for example one can place things like a gaspump (with gasoline) or a toilet (with water) or items from an item group or fields at the square given by a character.